gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 // https://github.com/apple/swift/blob/833a453c8ad6e9982e849229d6f91532717cd354/stdlib/public/core/SmallString.swift#L33
 ```

-By declaring `_storage` as a frozen homogenous tuple of type `UInt64`, we are
+By declaring `_SmallString` as frozen and `_storage` as a homogenous tuple of
-able to guarantee that `_SmallString` when laid out in memory is exactly 128
+type `UInt64`, we are able to guarantee that `_SmallString` when laid out in
-bits and can be treated as layout compatible with other 128 bit values.
-We can
+memory is exactly 128 bits and can be treated as layout compatible with other
-define initializers based off of the tuple representation as well as access the
+128 bit values.
+We can define initializers and accessors based off of the tuple
-bottom/lower half of the bits using tuple syntax, e.x.:
+representation as well as access the bottom/lower half of the bits using
+`tup.0`, `tup.1`:

 ```swift
 extension _SmallString {